 - Improper equipment maintenance: Welding equipment is subject to wear and tear and must be properly maintained to ensure its safety and efficiency.
 A lack of maintenance can lead to equipment failures and increase the risk of accidents.
 Welders and employers must ensure that all equipment is properly maintained and inspected regularly to reduce the risk of welding accidents.

-- Inadequate personal protective equipment: Welding generates intense light, heat, and sparks that can cause serious injury or death if proper protective equipment is not worn.
+- Inadequate personal protective equipment: Welding generates intense light, heat, and sparks that can cause serious injury at work or death if proper protective equipment is not worn.
 Welders must be provided with and wear protective clothing, gloves, masks, and goggles to protect them from the hazardous conditions generated by welding.
 Employers must provide and ensure that their employees wear proper protective equipment and replace it when it becomes damaged or worn.

 - Poor ventilation: Welding produces fumes and gases that can harm health if not properly ventilated.
 Inadequate ventilation can lead to respiratory problems and other health issues and increase the risk of accidents.
 Employers must ensure that proper ventilation systems are in place and that workers can access fresh air during welding operations.